thearyanahmed/learning-postgresql/README.md

 ```
 It will promt a new cli.
 The **postgres** is a default database that came with the installation.

-To check if everything is alright, we can check the version type
+To check if everything is alright, we can check the version by typing
 ```
 select version();
 ```